ANTARES-PRJ/VCFAnnotator/README.md

 If you don't specify the database path and destination path, the tool will use the default paths specified in the `config.yaml` file.

+If you change the default paths within config.yaml, remember to put the "/" character at the end of the folder path.

 ## Step-by-Step Explanation of the Code